xcesco/kripton-examples/PersistenceContentProviderSample/README.md

 This sample demonstrates how to expose data stored in the Kripton persistence library with Android's Content Provider framework.

-This is a porting of the
+This is a porting of the [Room Persistence Content Provider Sample](https://github.com/googlesamples/android-architecture-components/tree/master/PersistenceContentProviderSample).

 License
 --------